Skip to main content

 AI Layer Control

 Ask the AI to switch between PCB layers, apply layer presets, or toggle layer visibility directly from the chat.
 For example, “switch to the back copper layer” or “hide all silkscreen layers.”
+The AI uses dedicated tools (switch_layer, get_layers, apply_layer_preset, set_layer_visibility) to control the layer stack.

 Component Placement